run-ai/docs/docs/Researcher/cli-reference/runai-config.md

 <project-name\>  - The name of the Project you want to set as default.
 Mandatory.

-<cluster-name\> - The name of the Cluster you want to set as the current Cluster.
+<cluster-name\> - The name of the cluster you want to set as the current cluster.
 Mandatory.

 ### Global Flags